ChristopheJacquet/PiFmRds/README.md

 The RDS standards states that the error for the 57 kHz subcarrier must be less than ± 6 Hz, i.e. less than 105 ppm (parts per million).
 The Raspberry Pi's oscillator error may be above this figure.
 That is where the `-ppm` parameter comes into play: you specify your Pi's error and Pi-FM-RDS adjusts the clock dividers accordingly.

 In practice, I found that Pi-FM-RDS works okay even without using the `-ppm` parameter.
+I suppose the receiver are more tolerant than the RDS spec.

 One way to measure the ppm error is to play the `pulses.wav` file: it will play a pulse for precisely 1 second, then play a 1-second silence, and so on.
 Record the audio output from a radio with a good audio card.
 Say you sample at 44.1 kHz.
 Measure 10 intervals.
-With Audacity for instance, measure determine the number of samples of these 10 intervals: it should be 441,000 samples.
+Using [Audacity](http://audacity.sourceforge.net/) for measure determine the number of samples of these 10 intervals: in the absence of clock error, it should be 441,000 samples.
 With my Pi, I found 441,132 samples.
 Therefore, my ppm error is (441132-441000)/441000 = 299 ppm, *assuming that my sampling device has no clock error...*

 ## Diclaimer

-Never use this to transmit VHF-FM data through an antenna, as it is illegal in most countries.
+Never use this program to transmit VHF-FM data through an antenna, as it is illegal in most countries.
 This code is for testing purposes only.
 Always connect a shielded transmission line from the RaspberryPi directly to a radio receiver, so as *not* to emit radio waves.